jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 What about calls to clauses?

-Well… maybe if calls to clauses doesn’t work too well I may just forbid it…?
+Well... maybe if calls to clauses doesn’t work too well I may just forbid it...?
 Does that have major consequences?

 Wow, this also involves GETTING information about the diagram at run time too.